 The Minor in Interdisciplinary Organizational Studies is open to all undergraduate majors.
 Students, however, should consult with the advisors in the department of their major to determine if the minor is consistent with their educational goals.
 Students are encouraged to take courses outside their major and college.
 No more than six credits may be applied from major requirements toward completion of the minor.
-The Minor consists of 21 semester hours of which 18 must be upper division course-work.
+The minor consists of 21 semester hours of which 18 must be upper division course-work.

+Semester

-Semester Hours
+Hours

-Required of courses 12
+Required courses 12

-Methods Course
+1. Research n Methods Course

-(SBS adv isor's approval required)
+(SBS adv visor's approval required)

-Organizational Behavior
+2. PGS 453 3 Organizational Behavior

-Industrial Psychology or
+) Industrial Psychology or

-Program Evaluation and Policy Research
+SBS 461 Program Evaluation and Policy Research

-Organizations and Technological Change
+4. SOC 41 9 Organizations and Technological Change

 Electives 9

-Courses focused on organizations
+Cluster 1: Courses focused on organizations

-Select two con urses or Internship plus one course from the following:
+urses or Internship plus one course from the following:

 COM 450 Theory and Research in Organizational

-Communication 2
+Communication

 COM 451 Employee Participation Processes in

-Organizations 2
+Organizations

-COM 453 Communication Training and Development 2
+COM 453 Communication Training and Development

 GLB 303 Relationship Management

 MGT 301 Principles of Management

 MGT 412 Managing Human Resources

-PGS 430 Industrial Psychology 1
+PGS 430 Industrial Psychology

 PGS 482 Social Influence and Consumer Behavior

 PHI 360 Business and Professional Ethics

 REC 301 Leadership in Recreation and Tourism

-SBS 461 Program Evaluation and Policy Research 1
+SBS 461 Program Evaluation and Policy Research

 SOC 324 Work and the Workplace

-Other appr oved course
+oved course

-Recommende
+Recommend ed Option

 484 Internship in Organizations

 Course prefix (e.g., PGS, COM, SOC) and

 internship site approved by the SBS advisor.

+Cluster 2.
 Courses focused on diversity within

-organizations
+Cluster 2. organizations

-urse from the following:
+Select one co urse from the following:

 COM 463 Cultural and Intercultural Communication

-Theory & Research 2
+COM 105 Theory & Research

 PGS 480 Cross-Cultural Social Psychology

 POL 435 Women, Power, and Politics

 SOC 370 Racial and Ethnic Minorities

-SOC 400 Aging in the New Millennium
+SOC 400 Perspectives on Aging

-SOC 424 Social Inequality
+SOC 400 Social Inequality

 WST 350 Race, Class, and Gender

 WST 487 Gender and International Development

 oved course

 y be selected if not used to fulfill core requirements

-2 Prerequisit es: COM 308 and COM 309 may be waived for non-
+2 Prereauisi tes: COM 308 and COM 309 may be mained for non.

-Communicat tion Studies majors